garystafford/bedrock-titan-image-outpainting-example/README.md

-# Titan Image Generator v2 Outpainting Example Application
+# Titan Image Generator v2 Outpainting Example

 Simple [Streamlit](https://streamlit.io/) application that uses the Amazon Bedrock API to call the Amazon Titan Image Generator v2 model and replaces an image's background using outpainting.